Recoskie/JDasm/docs/Basics.md

 <br />

-I use to actually write bit maps pictures one byte at a time in an hex editor.
+I use to actually write bit maps pictures one byte at a time in a hex editor.
 It is the equivalent of doing pixel art.
 Also is good practice.

 <br />

-When you click save, and see your picture load in a picture program.
+When you click, save, and see your picture load in a picture program.
 That is the moment it is magical.
 Considering you just wrote the picture in 1's, and 0's.

 <br />

-Also colors of light add together, so it is not hard to visualize the added color in your head.
+Also, colors of light add together, so it is not hard to visualize the added color in your head.
 You may want to learn what <a href="https://en.wikipedia.org/wiki/Additive_color" target="_blank">additive colors</a> of light are, and practice making red, green, blue values a little.

 <h2>Video memory.</h2>

-A bitmap closely resembles video memory.
-Which video memory is how graphics is done without a graphics card.
-The CPU writes red, green, blue values per pixels to the very last pixel of the displays resolution.
+A bitmap closely resembles video memory, which video memory is how graphics are done without a graphics card.
+The CPU writes red, green, blue values per pixel to the very last pixel of the display's resolution.

 <br />

-Video memory is not set up by the operating system.
-It is set up by the BIOS (Boot integrated operating system) which is built into all system motherboards.
+The operating system does not set up video memory.
+It is set up by the BIOS (Boot integrated operating system), which is built into all system motherboards.
 Thus video memory follows the same video modes and standard of a bit map.

 <br />

-The CPU then can do any graphics function you like on any display, or monitor without requiring graphics drivers.
-Which is called software rendered graphics.
+The CPU then can do any graphics function you like on any display or monitor without requiring graphics drivers, which is called software-rendered graphics.

 <br />

 Graphics cards have methods that can be called that run graphics methods.
-Such as filling in a rectangle of pixels, or calculating 3D angels.
-This frees up the CPU, because the graphics card then does the graphics.
+Such as filling in a rectangle of pixels or calculating 3D angels.
+This frees up the CPU because the graphics card then does the graphics.

 <br />

-In actuality you can build an operating system that only does software rendered graphics.
-Which runs on all systems, and all motherboard configurations.
+In actuality, you can build an operating system that only does software-rendered graphics, which runs on all systems, and all motherboard configurations.

 <br />